-Stage 2:
+Final appeal:

-If, after the second chance workshop/audition/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under Stage 2 of the appeals process may be made.
-An appeal at Stage 2 may only be made on the grounds that the School has not followed its own admissions procedure.
+If, after the Phase 2 appeal workshop/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under the Final appeal stage of the appeals process may be made.

+A Final appeal may only be made on the grounds that the school has not followed its own admissions procedure.
 This is referred to as the "Permitted Grounds".

 Any appeal not made on Permitted Grounds will not be allowed to proceed.
-It is therefore very important that the letter requesting an appeal under Stage 2 must state clearly how the School has not followed its own procedure in reaching a decision not to admit an applicant.
+It is therefore very important that the form requesting a Final appeal must state clearly how the school has not followed its own procedure in reaching a decision not to admit an applicant.

-A Stage 2 appeal must be made to the Chair of Governors using an on-line form (the link will be supplied in your second chance decision documentation).
-We are unable to accept verbal, emailed or written requests for appeals.
-The form should be submitted with 14 days of the date of the decision documentation.
-In the case of Key Stage 4 applicants, the parent/guardian must complete the form.
-In the case of Post 16 applicants, either the applicant or their parent/guardian may complete the form.
-You must clearly state the grounds for appeal in the relevant section on the form.
+A Final appeal must be made in writing to the Chair of Governors by using the on-line form (link will be supplied in Phase 2 appeal decision email) to arrive at the School within 14 days of the decision being communicated to the applicant.

+In the case of Key Stage 4 applicants, the parent/ carer must complete the form.
+In the case of Post 16 applicants, either the applicant or their parent/carer may complete the form.
+You must state clearly the grounds for appeal in the relevant section on the form.
 You will receive an email confirmation of receipt.

-If the Chair of Governors considers that the appeal is made on Permitted Grounds, it will then be considered by an appeals panel.
+If the Chair of Governors considers that the appeal is made on Permitted Grounds, it will be considered by an appeals panel.

 An appeals panel consists of three people, including a chair who is independent of the School, supported by a clerk who is also independent of the School.

 The appellant and School will both be required to submit evidence by a set date ahead of the meeting, and the panel may restrict the addition of further evidence after this date.

 The panel may undertake such enquiry into the matter as it considers appropriate and necessary to reach a determination.

-The panel also may choose to invite the applicant and/or parent/guardian to a meeting if this is considered necessary to better understand the grounds for the request or because the panel wishes to ask questions of the applicant or parent/guardian.
-After careful consideration of the request for a review and any representations made by the applicant, parent/guardian and the School, the panel will conclude by:
+The panel also may choose to invite the appellant and/or parent/carer to a meeting if this is considered necessary to better understand the grounds for the request or because the panel wishes to ask questions of the appellant or parent/carer.

+After careful consideration of the request for a review and any representations made by the appellant, parent/ carer and the School, the panel will conclude by:

-- upholding the original decision not to offer the applicant a place; or - provided that there is sufficient evidence before the panel that the applicant meets the required artistic standard, determine that the applicant should be offered a place [although please note that the appeal panel will not introduce its own tests to assess artistic suitability] - referring the application for admission back to the School to be considered afresh.
-The decision of the panel, which is final, will be communicated in writing.
+- upholding the original decision not to offer the applicant a place; or provided that there is sufficient evidence before the panel that the applicant meets the required artistic standard, determine that the appellant should be - offered a place [although please note that the appeal panel will not introduce its own tests to assess artistic suitability] - referring to the application for admission back to the School to be considered afresh.

+The decision of the panel, which is final, will be communicated via email.
+There will be no further right of appeal at this point.